-In this note we are going to elaborate on top plates and some common sizes of top plates used in the industry.
+In this note, we are going to elaborate on top plates and some common sizes of top plates used in the industry.
 We are going to try and keep the advice short and simple by sticking with 3 series of casters which cover a broad range of common applications in the industry.
-Beginning with basics, a top plate is a square or rectangle plate at the top of the caster with 4 bolt holes drilled though it.
+Beginning with basics, a top plate is a square or rectangle plate at the top of the caster with 4 bolt holes drilled through it.
 These holes are where the screws/bolts are set through to meet the nut and secure the caster to the surface it is being attached to.
 Although top plates are ubiquitous within the industry, there are still numerous different sizes out there.
-These various sizes of top plates are the cause for much confusion and error in selecting the wrong caster when replacing an old pair with a new pair.
+These various sizes of top plates are the cause of much confusion and error in selecting the wrong caster when replacing an old pair with a new pair.
 Below, we will assess a few of the most common sizes and also indicate some common alternatives to make you more familiar with the options that are available in each of the three series.